 - a commitment to Aboriginal and Torres Strait Islander cultural competence and ongoing training

 - a commitment to cultural safety and intolerance of racism and cultural abuse in their employee code of conduct

 - information about intergenerational trauma and lateral violence

-- a commitment to creating partnerships with Aboriginal organisations to enhance their service deliver
+- a commitment to creating partnerships with Aboriginal and/or Torres Strait Islander organisations to enhance their service deliver

 Every employee is different, and the induction process should be tailored to best suit them.